esanchezdevel/kubernetes-tests/README.md

 This command is useful to calculate how much CPU is consumed, when you are getting errors of insufficient CPUs for deploy pods
 - `kubectl describe nodes`

+---

+# Helm Commands
+Helm is a package manager that helps to install kubernetes pods.
+The packages contains Charts and to understand it, the Charts can be considered as the equivalents to the Pods in the Helm world.

+### List all releases
+- `helm list`

+### Create a Helm package
+Go to the directory that contains the charts configurations
+- `helm package <directory>`